 Active travel offers the opportunity to minimise carbon emissions however it also presents several co-benefits such as reduced congestion, improved local air quality and promotes health and wellbeing within Guildford's communities.
-However, as GBC is not the responsible transport authority within our Borough, GBC is restricted as to how much we are able to deliver.
+However, as GBC is not the responsible transport authority within our Borough, GBC is restricted as to how much we are able to deliver, therefore it is important that GBC continues to influence and lobby SCC who are the responsible transport authority.